Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: [Concentration](conditions.md#concentration), up to 10 minutes
-Each creature of your choice that you can see within range must succeed on a CHAa Saving Throw or be Cursed.
+Each creature of your choice that you can see within range must succeed on a CHA  Saving Throw or be Cursed.
 At the start of each of its turns, the Cursed creature must make a CON Saving Throw.
 On a Failure, the creature takes 2d10 Psychic damage and its Speed is reduced by 1 *(1.5m)* until this curse ends.
 A creature that has its Speed reduced to 2 *(3m)* or lower in this way has the [Blinded](conditions.md#blinded) and [Choking](conditions.md#choking) conditions, as liquid stone wells up from its mouth, nose, and eyes.
 A creature that has its Speed reduced to 0 in this way is [Petrified](conditions.md#petrified) until cured by Greater Restoration or similar magic.